New York City Health Department Chief Medical Officer Birth Equity Initiative

 Partnership Opportunities

 This initiative aims to significantly impact maternal health in the borough of Brooklyn, as a pilot example of what is feasible across New York City and the country.
 Financial resources are needed to (a) kick-off and sustain the 4-year effort, (b) conduct analysis that informs the selected policy and practice solutions, (c) execute the selected policy and practice solutions over a multi-year period, (4) market, disseminate and scale-up in other relevant US settings.
-We anticipate these and other efforts totaling $130 million, with the largest investment in the execution of selected policy and practice solutions aimed at reducing maternal health inequities across New York City and for at least 20 years to make a lasting, sustainable impact.
+The CMO Birth Equity Initiative anticipates these and other efforts totaling $130 million, with the largest investment in the execution of selected policy and practice solutions aimed at reducing maternal health inequities across New York City and for at least 20 years to make a lasting, sustainable impact., NYC Health Department will provide a space for external working group members to share their experience and best practices for addressing the Black maternal health crisis in NYC.
+NYC Health Department will also provide the data needed to support this work. but not limited to doulas, clinicians, community members, community-based organizations, insurers, federally qualified health centers, hospitals, professional associations, and city agency representatives.
+Each working group meeting is an opportunity for relationship building across sectors including health care, payers, healers, and community members.